irenekb/RRI-3D/README.md

   <br />

 ### <code> ernwindiversity.py </code> <a id="ernwin-script"></a>
-<div>Cluster the ernwin structures based on the used fragments.
-Output is a list with all clusters each started with the structure with the best (min) energy.</div>
+<div>Cluster the ernwin structures based on the fragments used.
+The output is a list of all clusters,starting with the structure with the best (min) energy.</div>
 <div>
   <table>
    <tr>